NanoComp/meep/doc/docs/Python_User_Interface.md

 `fcen-df/2` to `fcen+df/2` or an array/list `freq` for arbitrarily spaced frequencies over the `Volume` specified by `where` (default to the entire cell).
 The volume can also be specified via the `center` and `size` arguments.
-The default routine interpolates the Fourier transformed fields at the center of each voxel within the specified volume.
-Alternatively, the exact Fourier transformed fields evaluated at each corresponding Yee grid point is available by setting `yee_grid` to `True`.
-To reduce the memory bandwidth burden of accumulating DFT fields, an integer `decimation_factor` >= 1 can be specified.
+The default routine interpolates the Fourier-transformed fields at the center of each voxel within the specified volume.
+Alternatively, the exact Fourier-transformed fields evaluated at each corresponding Yee grid point is available by setting `yee_grid` to `True`.
+To reduce the memory-bandwidth burden of accumulating DFT fields, an integer `decimation_factor` >= 1 can be specified.
 DFT field values are updated every `decimation_factor` timesteps.
-Use this experimental feature with care, as the decimated timeseries may be corruped by aliasing of high frequencies.
-The choice of decimation factor should take the properties of all sources in the simulation and the frequency range of the DFT field monitor into account.
+Use this feature with care, as the decimated timeseries may be corrupted by [aliasing](https://en.wikipedia.org/wiki/Aliasing) of high frequencies.
+The choice of decimation factor should take into account the properties of all sources in the simulation as well as the frequency range of the DFT field monitor.

 </div>